Open-Vocabulary Multi-Label Classification via Multi-Modal Knowledge Transfer: Multi-modal Knowledge Transfer

 \subsection{Knowledge Distillation for Alignment}

-As the critical point to generalize to unseen labels, the alignment of an image embedding with its associated seen label embeddings plays a critical role in open-vocabulary multi-label classification.
-Note that we use CLIP~\cite{clip} model as our VLP model, consisting of an image encoder and a text encoder.
-Considering that the pre-training task of CLIP is to match the paired image and text, the image embedding generated by CLIP image encoder should be similar to its relevant label embeddings generated by CLIP text encoder.
+As a key point to generalize to unseen labels, the alignment of an image embedding with its associated seen label embeddings plays a critical role in open-vocabulary classification.
+We take CLIP~\cite{clip} as our VLP model, consisting of an image encoder and a text encoder.
+Considering that the pre-training task of CLIP is to match the paired image and text, the image embedding generated by the CLIP image encoder should be similar to its relevant label embeddings generated by the CLIP text encoder.
 Thus, we introduce knowledge distillation to facilitate the alignment between the embeddings of an image and its relevant labels.